Forgot password

 What does ”thrifty” mean in VALORANT?

-Your team earns the “Thrifty” commendation by winning rounds where you spent less than your opponent and therefore had an objectively weaker loadout.
-If your team buys three Frenzys, a Marshal, a Stinger, and wins the round against a squad with Vandals, Operators, and armor, for example, you’ll get the commendation.
+In VALORANT, your team can earn the “thrifty” commendation by winning rounds where you spent less than your opponent and, therefore, had an objectively weaker loadout.
+More precisely, your team should possess loadouts of at least an average of 2,500 credit value less than the enemy team’s—for example, win with three Frenzys, a Marshal, and a Stinger against a squad with Vandals, Operators—to get a thrifty.

-Learning how to score Thrifty rounds is a key aspect of improving your VALORANT gameplay.
-Of course, you won’t be expected to win 100% of the save rounds, but being able to beat the odds with less powerful weaponry is a sign of effective strategy, better aim, or both.
+Learning how to score thrifty rounds is a key aspect of improving your VALORANT gameplay.
+Of course, you won’t be expected to win 100% of them, but being able to beat the odds with less powerful weaponry is a sign of effective strategy, better aim, or both.

-You can also gather your entire team to rush one site on attack, or five stack towards one side on defense in order to overwhelm the other team with numbers.
+For starters, you can camp your side of the map and play extremely defensively, trying to catch any over-aggressive enemies off-guard.
+Alternatively, you can also gather your entire team to rush one site on attack, or five-stack towards one side on defense in order to overwhelm the other team with numbers.
 If this doesn’t work on defense, you’re left with your team together to retake the other site as five players.
+The trick is to stay together and act together.

-Either way, the most important thing is that at the end of the “Thrifty” round, you pick up the dropped weapons of the players your team killed.
-This not only gives you better guns to carry into the next round, but helps your economy massively because you didn’t even need to buy them yourself.
+Either way, the most important thing is to pick up the dropped weapons of the players your team killed at the end of the “thrifty” round.
+This not only gives you better guns to carry into the next round but also helps your economy because you didn’t even need to buy them yourself.

 Though it sounds like an ideal scenario, you’ll need some smooth maneuvers to get the “Thrifty” commendation in VALORANT.